-The education department’s program is a field-based program in which students receive supportive, hands-on, real-world training to become future teaching professionals.
-Students engage in extensive field experiences beginning in the Winter Term of their sophomore year and continuing each semester through their final student teaching semester prior to graduation.
-Each education student has an average of 600 required hours of supervised clinical experience prior to student teaching.
-Each student teacher has an average of 375 hours of supervised clinical experience.
+The elementary education major is a field-based program in which students receive supportive, hands-on, real-world training to become future teaching professionals.
+Students engage in extensive field experiences beginning in the Immersive Term of their sophomore year and continuing each semester through their final student teaching semester prior to graduation.
+Each elementary education student has an average of 600 required hours of supervised clinical experience prior to student teaching.
+Each elementary student teacher has an average of 375 hours of supervised clinical experience.

-Field placements are made by the coordinators of elementary and secondary field experiences.
+Field placements are made by the coordinator of field experiences.
 The department strives to situate students in the best possible placements to maximize their experiential learning.
 Cooperating teachers are chosen based on their own levels of expertise.
-Field supervisors are adjunct faculty and all have extensive K-12 experience.
+Field supervisors are adjunct faculty and all have extensive classroom teaching experience.

 Placements are made in the following school corporations: